 - ExpressVPN Easy to install and get started on Mac OS X. Good server speeds, great for streaming and downloads.
 Unblocks most geo-restricted sites and services.

 - PureVPN A great choice for MacOS users.
-Boasts a large network, extremely high speeds, and the ability to beat just about any online restriction.
+Boasts a large network, high speeds, and the ability to beat just about any online restriction.
 Doesn’t log details of your activities.

 VPNs often claim to keep you safe and private online but many VPNs (especially free ones) leak information.